CopernicaMarketingSoftware/AMQP-CPP/README.md

 };
 ````

-You see that there are many methods that you can implement.
+You see that there are many methods in TcpHandler that you can implement.
 The most important
 one is "monitor()".
 This method is used to integrate the AMQP filedescriptors in your
 application's event loop.
 For some popular event loops (libev, libuv, libevent), we
 have already added example handler objects (see the next section for that).
 All the
 other methods are optional to override.
-If often is a good idea to override the
+It often is a good idea to override the
 onError() method to log or report errors and onDetached() for cleaning up stuff.
 AMQP-CPP has it's own buffers if you send instructions prematurely, but if you
 intend to send a lot of data over the connection, it also is a good idea to